UTSCCSCC01/BonFire/doc/sprint0/PB.md

 21. As Professor Pero, I want to delete my course boards so that my students and I can no longer access them as they are longer relevant.

-22. As a teacher, I want to kick certain students from one of my specific course boards so that I can kick those students that have dropped the course.
+22. As Professor Pero, I want to kick certain students from one of my specific course boards so that I can kick those students that have dropped the course.

-23. As a teacher, I want to ban certain students from one of my specific course boards so that I can avoid unwanted students in my course board.
+23. As Professor Pero, I want to ban certain students from one of my specific course boards so that I can avoid unwanted students in my course board.

 24. As Professor Pero, I want to see aggregate analytics about my course boards so that I can see the progress of the students in my courses.